Ephy-kimotho/movie-verse/README.md

 - **Efficient Data Handling:** Learned how to use React Query for efficient data fetching and caching.
 - **Tailwind CSS:** Acquired skills in styling components and making them responsive using Tailwind CSS.
 - **Form Handling:** Gained experience using Formik and Yup for managing form state and validation.
+- **Sonner:** Gained experience in using sonner to show toast notifications.

 ## 🌟 What I Am Most Proud Of